Limits to using personal folders (.pst) files over LAN and WAN links

-Outlook 2013 or Outlook 2010 hosted remotely by using Windows Server 2008 R2 or later Remote Desktop Session Host (RDSH) or Virtual Desktop Infrastructure (VDI) configurationOutlook 2013 and Outlook 2010 functionality is supported when networked .pst or .ost files are used under the following conditions:
+Outlook 2010 or later versions hosted remotely by using Windows Server 2008 R2 or later Remote Desktop Session Host (RDSH) or Virtual Desktop Infrastructure (VDI) configurationOutlook 2010 or later versions functionality is supported when networked .pst or .ost files are used under the following conditions:

 Note Customers are responsible for both defining and maintaining adequate network and disk I/O. Microsoft will not assist in troubleshooting slow performance due to networked .pst or .ost files.
 Microsoft will only assist if the performance issue is reproduced while the .pst or .ost file is located on either a hard disk that is physically attached to the computer that is running Outlook, or on a virtual hard disk (VHD) that is attached to the virtual machine that is running Outlook.